 Domestic animal means any animal (including a bird or reptile, but excluding bees) kept as a domestic pet; any working dog; any other animal kept by any person for recreational purposes or for the purposes of that person’s occupation or employment.

 Nuisance refers to the dictionary definition (a person, thing, or circumstance causing trouble or annoyance; anything harmful or offensive to the community or a member of it and for which a legal remedy exists) or to a statutory nuisance as defined in Section 29 of the Health Act 1956.

-The Act means the Dog Control Act 1996 and its subsequent amendments.
+The Act means the Dog Control Act 1996.

-Urban area means any area which is not a rural area.
+Urban area means any area that is not zoned "Rural" under the Council’s Operative District Plan.

 2. Activities that require Council permission

 2.1 The process to grant Council permission for anyone to carry out the activities set out below is outlined in Part 1 (Introduction) of the Wellington Consolidated Bylaw 2008.
 Council permission may be granted subject to any conditions the Council sees fit.